 “I have a few on speed dial,” Stewie said.

-“Why do you have shrinks on speed dial lil’ man?
-You just a baby.”
+“Why do you have shrinks on speed dial, little man?
+You are just a baby.”

 “To deal with the stresses of infant life.
 The Fat Man.
 My ignorant siblings.
 That annoying alcoholic dog.
 And from the urges of killing my mother.”